matplotlib/matplotlib/galleries/users_explain/axis/index.rst

 Controlling and Labelling Axis Objects
 --------------------------------------

-Matplotlib `~.axis.Axis` objects are a type of Artist that can help control and modify axis on a Matplotlib figure or visualization, which can include alignment, direction, style, curve, and more.
+Matplotlib `~.axis.Axis` objects are a type of Artist that are the underlying abstraction and the basis for the axes on a Matplotlib figure or visualization.
+Axis objects are capable of controlling and modifying axis on a figure, which can include alignment, direction, style, curve, and more.

 .. inheritance-diagram:: Tick Ticker XAxis YAxis XTick YTick
    :private-bases: